- Home

 Regulation 99 – Children leaving the education and care service premises

-Regulation 100 – Risk assessment must be conducted before excursions
+Regulation 102B Transport risk assessment must be conducted before service transports child

 Regulation 168 – Education and care Service must have policies and procedures